Get the reportMore

 Amazon ECS comes with deep, built-in monitoring capabilities provide organizations with insight into clusters and containers using Amazon CloudWatch.
 Teams can monitor data points such as CPU and memory allocation.
 Alerts can be configured when containers or clusters need to scale according to demand as well.

 With AWS CloudTrail, teams can record all Amazon ECS API calls and have the log files stored in an S3 bucket or parsed for specific events.
 The recorded API call includes information such as the user, time, source IP address, and more.
-More on monitoring and logging later..
+More on AWS monitoring and logging later..